1972 Puerto Rico DC-7 crash: Crew

 After volunteers spent most of the afternoon loading the aircraft, pilot Jerry Hill boarded the plane as the sole member of the flight crew.
 Owner Rivera sat in the co-pilot's seat, though he was only certified to fly the twin-engine Douglas DC-3, which had Pratt & Whitney Twin Wasp engines.
 Rivera may not have understood the added complexity of the DC-7's Wright R-3350 Duplex-Cyclone engine, which was nearly twice the size and power.
 Francisco Matias, a fill-in mechanic employed by another airline who was moonlighting with several other mechanics for cargo carriers at the same airport, sat in the flight engineer's seat because Rivera and Hill had made several unsuccessful attempts to secure a flight engineer.

 Hill, a well-qualified, seasoned pilot, was in command.
 He had been found by chance several days earlier while watching the plane being loaded.
 After another pilot had failed to show from a waitlist of itinerant pilots, Hill flew back from Miami on short notice.
 He sat in the plane for the first time the previous morning of the flight, and slept all day in a crew bunk to rest for the flight.

-This was the aircraft's first flight since Rivera had purchased it several months earlier, and it was the first time that the pilot had flown with either Rivera or Francisco.
+This was the aircraft's first flight since Rivera had purchased it several months earlier, and it was the first time that the pilot had flown with either Rivera or Matias.
 Clemente boarded with associate Angel Lozano around the same time as the aircraft's crew.